OVI NEDELCU

 -Paul Diener

-Producer “Vinton Studios”
+Producer “LAIKA Studios”

 "When I first saw Ovi Nedelcu's Pigtale comic, I was very impressed by the character designs and framing of each shot.
 Now that I have read the book, I can honestly say that Ovi is a solid storyteller as well.